Animatect/Prism2_PluginFusion/Docs/Rendering.md

 ## **RenderGroup**
 Compositing software workflows differs from other types of DCC software by using image outputs various places throughout the image generation flow, with many workflows requiring rendering multiple output images simultaneously.

 The Prism Fusion integration has a state called "RenderGroup" which allows multiple states (and thus multiple Savers) to be rendered at once.
 The RenderGroup can save render time and resources, and allow a user to group various Savers into one state.
-The RenderGroup can be rendered on the local machine or sent to a render farm.
+The RenderGroup can be rendered on the local machine or sent to a render farm (see "Deadline Farm Render" below).

 The name of the RenderGroup is just for organization and will not affect the naming or filepath of the Render States.